NINAnor/carbonviewer/instructions.md

 - In the menu 'Volume calculation' the user must upload a `zip` file containing both a `shapefile` with the extent of the area of interest and a `csv` file containing peat depth measures (in m) taken at the site with coordinates for each measure (given in UTM 32 N, EPSG:25832).
 An example file for notation of peat depths is provided below.
 Peat depth measurements should -for best results- be taken at regular intervals at a maximum distance of 20m between each sample point (if a small peatland area are sampled, less than 20m is needed).

 - The user can then click on `Load dataset`.
-After a few seconds a map of the given area with black points indicating where peat depth have been measured, should be displayed .
-The total area (in m2) will be computed.

-- If the map describing the given area is correct click on `Calculate volume`.
-This is a feature that, based on the depth of the samples, interpolates the depths of the entire area of interest.
-After a few seconds or minutes (depending on the size of your area and the number of samples) a map of the interpolated peat depths should be displayed. **Note** that a progress bar is displayed on the bottom right of the application.
+After a few seconds the application will interpolate the depths of the entire area of interest. a map of the given area with black points indicating where peat depth have been measured, and a map of the interpolated peat depths should be displayed. **Note** that a progress bar is displayed on the bottom right of the application.

-- After the volume calculation is done, a relief map showing peat depths should be displayed.
-The estimated total volume of peat (m3) should also appear on the top panel.
+- After the volume calculation is done the estimated total volume of peat (m3) should also appear on the top panel.

 ### Calculating the carbon content of the area